Last Updated Date: October 15, 2013

 3. Include both of the following statements in the body of the Notice:

 ◦ “I hereby state under penalty of perjury that I have a good faith belief that the material or reference or link was removed or disabled as a result of mistake or misidentification of the material or reference or link to be removed or disabled.”

-◦ “I hereby state that I consent to the jurisdiction of the Federal District Court for the judicial district in which my address is located or, if my address is outside of the United States, for any judicial district in which Subtext may be found, and I will accept service of process from the complaining party who notified Subtext of the alleged infringement or an agent of such person.”
+◦ “I hereby state that I consent to the jurisdiction of the Federal District Court for the judicial district in which my address is located or, if my address is outside of the United States, for any judicial district in which Renaissance may be found, and I will accept service of process from the complaining party who notified Renaissance of the alleged infringement or an agent of such person.”

 4. Provide your full legal name and your electronic or physical signature.

 5. Deliver this Notice, with all items completed, to Renaissance’s Designated Copyright Agent by emailing email@example.com and including “Counter Notice” in the subject line of the email.